uktrade/directory-ui-export-readiness/article/templates/article/markdown/01_do-research-first.md

 ### Decide what you need to know

 Plan your research to keep it focused.
-Common questions to start with are:
+Start by asking:

-- What is the market potential?
+- what is the market potential?
-- What are the barriers to entry?
+- what are the barriers to entry?
-- Who are my competitors?
+- who are my competitors?
-- Who are my customers?
+- who are my customers?
-- What are the best routes to market?
+- what are the best routes to market?

 ### Start with desk research